9 Amazing Activities for 2-Year-Olds That Support Learning, Creativity and Growth

-• Offer a mix of structured and unstructured activities for a 2yr old each week.
+• Offer a mix of guided and free-play activities each week

-• Observe and adapt to their child’s interests and developmental stage.
+• Follow the child’s interests and developmental pace

 1. Sensory Art Exploration